 An analysis of the Company's sensitivity to an immediate change in private non-fixed income asset market values is presented below and assumes that all other assumptions remain unchanged.
 These impacts are only on financial instruments as insurance contracts are insensitive to these market values.
-Private non-fixed income assets include private equity, real estate and infrastructure.
+Private non-fixed income assets include private equity, investment property and infrastructure.
 The impact on equity includes the impact of net income and of remeasurement of post-employment benefits.
+The impact on contractual service margin is before tax.

-The following table presents the immediate impact of an immediate change in private non-fixed income asset market values on private equity, real estate and infrastructure (rounded to the nearest 25 million dollars):
+The following table presents the immediate impact of an immediate change in private non-fixed income asset market values on private equity, investment property and infrastructure (rounded to the nearest 25 million dollars):

-(in millions of dollars) As at Marcl As at December 31, 2022
+(in millions of dollars) Net income As at September 30, 2023 As at December 31, 20

 10% decrease 10% increase 10% decrease 10% increase

-Net income \$ (300) \$ 300 \$ (300) \$ 300
+\$ (300) \$ 300 \$ (300) \$ 300

 Equity (300) 300 (300) 300

 Contractual service margin